giantswarm/trivy-app/README.md

 ```

-See our [full reference page on how to configure applications](https://docs.giantswarm.io/app-platform/app-configuration/) for more details.
+See our [full reference page on how to configure applications][app-config] for more details.

 ## Compatibility